omarieclaire/clojure-scala-cantrips/README.md

 Caused by: java.lang.IllegalArgumentException: No matching ctor found for class clojure.scala.interop.objects.TestClass
 ```

-This shows that even the [default java constructor](https://docs.oracle.com/javase/tutorial/java/javaOO/constructors.html) is not provided to this class.
+This shows that even the [default Java constructor](https://docs.oracle.com/javase/tutorial/java/javaOO/constructors.html) is not provided to this class.
 I don't have knowledge on the reasoning behind this and it is out of the scope of this documentation. *However I am happy to hear if you know more about this.*

 ## Class members of companion objects

-Now that we know how to access the instance of an object, let’s investigate how we can run operations on the java interface it provides.
+Now that we know how to access the instance of an object, let’s investigate how we can run operations on the Java interface it provides.
 Let’s consider the companion object below;

 *[object-members.scala](src/object_members/scala.scala)*
 ```scala